freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-181-investigating-in-how-many-ways-objects-of-two-different-colours-can-be-grouped/index.md

 ---
-title: Problem 181: Investigating in how many ways objects of two different colours can be grouped
+title: Investigating in how many ways objects of two different colours can be grouped
 ---
 ## Problem 181: Investigating in how many ways objects of two different colours can be grouped